GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ![sumerian house plan](images/13-1/sumerian-house-plan.jpg#img-full)
 *A floor plan for a house in Umma, Sumeria (present-day Iraq), inscribed on a clay tablet, 2100-2000 BC.
 Vorderasiatisches Museum, Berlin, Germany.
 The annotations denote room dimensions.*

-Contemporary plans usually follow a more explicit set of conventions, so they can be include more information while still being legible and unambiguous.
+Contemporary plans usually follow a more explicit set of conventions, so they can include lots of information while still being legible and unambiguous.
 Here's a more recent example:

 ![SHP Sugar Hill](images/13-1/SHP_PLAN_L2.jpg#img-full)
 *Sugar Hill Development Floor Plan, New York City.
 Adjaye Associates, 2014.*